 I’ve been the opinion editor at Research Professional News since 2012, running the comment pages of Research Fortnight and Research Europe.

 We cover the places where academia, government and business interact.
-That includes research funding and policy, higher education, innovation, evidence-based policy, scholarly publishing, industrial R&D, universities‘ place in public life, and so on.
+That includes research funding and policy, higher education, innovation, evidence-based policy, scholarly publishing, industrial R&D, and universities’ place in public life.
 Research Fortnight concentrates on the UK, Research Europe on the EU.

 You can see our latest articles here and a few of my pieces below.